Academics, advising and support services

 Q: My student is new to VCU and does not have an advisor assigned yet.
 Who do we contact with questions?

-A: All incoming freshman will receive their advisor assignments in Navigate (vcu.navigate.eab.com).
+A: All incoming freshmen will receive their advisor assignments in Navigate (vcu.navigate.eab.com) by the middle of August.
 Incoming transfer students are assigned an advisor in Navigate two business days after admissions processes your acceptance of the offer of admission.
 If you have questions about this process, please email firstname.lastname@example.org.

 Q: What should a student do if their class schedule is not in their preferred modality?
 For example, if a student wants to attend all in-person classes, or prefers to take all online courses?